joe-crick/ScopeAndObservablesInCanJS/ObservablesAndScopeChains.md

 What this means, practically, is that the WidgetDashboardViewModel's widgetsAvailable get function will run if the length property of the WidgetModel.List changes (i.e., an item is added to or removed from WidgetModel.List).

 ##Understanding The Scope Chain in CanJS
-CanJS makes use of a hierarchical scope chain to pass information between objects in an application.
+CanJS makes use of a hierarchical scope chain to pass information between Components in an application.
 Understanding how the scope chain works is essential to understanding how to build CanJS applications.

 ###Scope
 Like many other JS frameworks, CanJS makes use of an observable scope object (a can.Map, to be specific) to share values between a can.Component, and it's view template.
 There are several ways to define a scope for a can.Component, including: